shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 # Dazed X

-You have DisADV X on Mental Checks.
+You have DisADV X on Mental Checks and Mental Saves.

 # Deafened